dangowans/triple-triad-deck-generator/GAME-RULES.md

 **Print out some cards.**
 You likely want at least 15 cards per player.
+If printing cards of multiple
+levels, you would likely want the two levels to be beside each other, like 2 and 3, and enough cards of each to ensure one player doesn't have all cards from a higher level than the others.
+If low on cards, all of the cards could remain in a central deck, and the winner of each round could get one point.

 **Print out or create a grid.**
 For a two player game, a 3x3 grid is fine.